immannan/elasticsearch/md/Lab_5.md

 [*C*]  command in the shell where Logstash is running.
 We just ran Logstash with some simple configurations (pipeline).
 In the next section, we will explore the Logstash pipeline in more detail.

-To prevent data loss, you can enable Logstash to persist in-flight events to the disk by making use of persistent queues.

 ### Note